oaugusto256/react-hooks/README.md

 ## What is it?

-A generic To do app made using hooks instead of class based components.
+A generic ReactJS app made to train React hooks instead of class based components.

 ## How to use it?